 It is early evening when we reach our goal.
 We pitch our camp just outside the village of Nesrate where we meet up with our dromedary drivers with their dromedaries.

 Day two: Nesrate – Tidri (5,5 to 6 trekking hours)

 We begin the day by walking through the walled village of Nesrate with its brownish-rose clay houses, then along watering channels and past groves of date-palm greenery.
-In the outskirts of the village we pass fields where the villagers grow barley and other grains.
+On the outskirts of the village, we pass fields where the villagers grow barley and other grains.

-Leaving the village behind us we walk out onto the expansive desert-plateau with the grandiose mountain range Mount Beni as a backdrop.
+Leaving the village behind us we walk out onto the expansive desert plateau with the grandiose mountain range Mount Beni as a backdrop.
 We will soon see our first sand dunes where palm trees with their bushy crowns grow in the hollows.
-Further along we walk through an oasis crossed with watering channels, its flourishing greenery standing in sharp contrast to the colours of the surrounding landscape.
+Further along, we walk through an oasis crossed with watering channels, its flourishing greenery standing in sharp contrast to the colors of the surrounding landscape.

 In the village of Zaouit Sidisalh, also traditionally built of clay, lies the region’s local collage.
 Once we have passed the village, we will not see any more houses or settlements until the last day of our trek.
 We continue over the plateau, thinly covered with low trees and bushes, and cross the Drâa riverbed which is usually dry.
 In a magical landscape of billowing sand dunes under Mount Beni’s slope, we pitch our tents for the night.